vantage-sh/docs.vantage.sh/docs/connecting_temporal.md

 5. Give the API key a **Name** and optional **Description**.
 6. For **Expiry Date**, select a date for when the key should expire.
   :::note
-  At this time, Temporal Cloud API keys can be configured to be valid for up to 2 years, after which you will need to rotate your Temporal Cloud API key in the Vantage console.
+  At this time, Temporal Cloud API keys can be configured to be valid for up to 2 years, after which you'll need to rotate your Temporal Cloud API key in the Vantage console.
   :::
   <details><summary>Expand to view example image</summary>
     <div>
     <img alt="Creating a new Temporal API key with relevant permissions" width="100%" src="/img/temporal-create-api-key.png"/> </div>
   </details>
-7. Click **Generate API Key** and copy the newly generated key.
+1. Click **Generate API Key** and copy the newly generated key.

 #### Step 3: Add Your API Key and Pricing Details to Vantage {#vantage-console}